 - 1. Protect forest habitat through acquisition in fee or easement to prevent parcelization and fragmentation and to provide the ability to access and manage landlocked public properties.
-4,684 acres opened to public hunting, fishing and recreation to date, improving access and management.
-3,453 acres protected through conservation easements. - 2.
+4,684 acres opened to public hunting, fishing and recreation to date.
+3,660 protected through conservation easements. - 2.
 Protect, enhance and restore habitat for wildlife in rivers, cold water streams and associated upland habitat.
-30 miles of trout streams protected, 12.5 opened to fishing. - 3.
-Restoration and enhancement from bluff to stream on 1.891 acres. - 4.
+39 miles of streams protected to date, 20 miles opened to fishing. - 3.
+Restoration and enhancement from bluff to stream accomplished on 2,611 acres. - 4.
 Protect and restore bluff prairies.
-540 acres protected/enhanced. - 5.
-Restore forest habitat that has experienced substantial decline in area in recent decades.
-Over 685 acres of forest restored or enhanced.
+1,095 acres protected/enhanced. - 5.
+Restore forest habitat that has experienced substantial decline in recent decades.
+Over 650 acres of forest restored or enhanced.